vivangkumar/giphy-scala/README.md

 ## Notes

-- If the request is not successful, an `Error` will be thrown along with an explanation.
+- If the request is not successful, an `Error` will be accessible using the `Left` value.

 ## TODO

-- Write tests
+- Improve tests
-- Check for required parameters
+- Check for required parameters and validation
-- Use `Either` for failures
 - Potentially, include Async versions using `Futures`